-- 9.1.
-Research into human behaviour at level crossings shows that people do not always behave predictably when using level crossings.
-People's willingness to wait for trains or to adhere to instructions, alarms and/or crossing equipment, can be influenced by such things as: - distractions, - time pressures, - over-familiarity with a crossing or timetable, etc. - 9.2.
-Research indicates, and incidents show, that people do not always look at signage or crossing equipment and can fail to look for trains before crossing. - 9.3.
-Risk control solutions should be appropriate for managing the hazards and risks identified.
-Not all solutions are appropriate for all locations and risk could increase if an inappropriate risk control is chosen.
-Therefore a site specific assessment of suitability is part of the selection process. - 9.4.
-The protection arrangements which are appropriate at level crossings will vary, depending upon the crossing location and the factors considered include the nature of the right of way (public or private), the type and frequency of use such as by vehicles, pedestrians, horse riders and farm animals, the proximity to road junctions, and the nature of railway traffic. - 9.5.
+- 9.6.
+The protection arrangements which are appropriate at level crossings will vary, depending upon the crossing location and the factors considered include the nature of the right of way (public or private), the type and frequency of use such as by vehicles, pedestrians, horse riders and farm animals, the proximity to road junctions, and the nature of railway traffic. - 9.7.
 Where level crossings are being renewed or upgraded, Network Rail is required to make every reasonable effort to improve the crossing and reduce risk to both crossing and railway users.
 Certain types of level crossing design, particularly automatic types, whilst fit for purpose when road and rail traffic densities were lower, have been found to be prone to deliberate misuse or accidental user human error.
 This may lead to potentially serious, if not deadly, consequences when collisions occur.
 Given the high cost of installing level crossings and the requirement for a long service life (25 years), it is important that the most suitable crossing for the site-specific risks will be selected.